 Use the links below to find information about various kinds of internships sociology students frequently complete.

 Use Career Center Resources

-to locate other internship possibilities.
+websites to locate / create other internship possibilities.

 Student Reflections on the Internship Experience

 The internship experience is profound for many students.
 They are able to apply their learning, explore their interests, and to figure out what they want to do with their lives.

 During the fall semester of my junior year I wrote a term paper entitled “Noticeably Uninsured: Exploring the Healthcare System’s Failure to Accommodate the Missing Class in the United States” Social Inequality (SC 361).
 The time I spent during this semester researching healthcare legislation, access and affordability sparked my interest in marketing job opportunities within the health care field that carried forward when it came time to pick an internship for the Sociology Practicum (SC 401).

 Spring semester of senior year I interned at CareFirst Blue Cross Blue Shield, a not-for profit, non-stock health insurance company in the Marketing and Product Development department.
 At CareFirst I worked directly with the project manager for the individual over 65 population to brainstorm and draft strategic marketing tactics that supported CareFirst’s corporate initiative – to provide high quality and affordable healthcare to a variety of consumers.
 I compiled member-facing marketing communications correspondences, monitored social media, and conducted various weekly and monthly reports and sales analyses.
 What made this experience so unique was that I was able to take part in new marketing initiatives that were directly related to the implementation of the Affordable Care Act.